 TikTok for Business has a lot of the same features as Meta’s Facebook Ads.
 Just like in Facebook Ads, you can choose to either do Campaign Budget Optimization (CBO) or Ad Set Budget Optimization (ABO).
 On Facebook, we mostly recommend ABO because of the increased ability for marketers to control spend allocation to their top performers.

-However, on TikTok, we recommend using CBO if you are spending less than $1,000/day on your campaign.
+However, on TikTok, we recommend using CBO if you have a lower budget to work with.
 This is primarily because of TikTok’s intense learning phase — the period right after launching ads before the algorithm has enough data for performance to stabilize.
 TikTok’s requirement to exit the learning phase is 50 conversions.
 If you are optimizing for a more expensive, bottom-of-funnel event (e.g. purchases), this can be hard to achieve without exorbitant budgets.

 CBO allows TikTok ads to exit the learning phase faster than ABO because it means that you need 50 conversions at the campaign level vs. ABO, which requires 50 in each ad set.